 At the Hospital for Special Surgery (1992-1998), she was attending veterinarian and Director of the Facility for Comparative Studies.
 At Baylor College of Medicine (1998-2004), she headed the Comparative Pathology Laboratory, and was responsible for health surveillance and diagnostic pathology for a diverse research population including more than 150,000 mice.
 She also served as attending veterinarian, and associate director of the Center for Comparative Medicine.
 In 2004, she moved to Johns Hopkins to develop the Phenotyping Core.

 Dr. Brayton’s primary teaching interest is to improve and promote understanding of model organism biology and pathology, especially as it is relevant to valid and predictive translational biomedical research.
-She has developed, directed, co-directed, and lectured in symposia, conferences, courses and workshops relevant to phenotyping, pathology, genetics of mice and other laboratory animals, in the US and abroad.
+In the US and abroad she has developed, directed, co-directed, and lectured in symposia, conferences, courses and workshops relevant to phenotyping, pathology, genetics of mice and other laboratory animals.
 She has authored and coauthored books, chapters and invited reviews on mouse biology and pathology.

-At JHU, she has developed symposia and courses including 680.712 Phenotyping for Functional Genetics (Mouse Pathobiology and Phenotyping Short Course), and participates as faculty and lecturer in 680.701 Principles of Animal Pathology and Genetically Engineered Mice; 680.702 LAM/PATH Integrated Problem Solving; 690.707 Experimental Design and Scientific Writing; 680.711 Comparative Pathology Conference; Toxicological Pathology, Bloomberg School of Public Health, and other courses.
+At JHU, she has developed symposia and courses including 680.712 Phenotyping for Functional Genetics (Mouse Pathobiology and Phenotyping Short Course), and participated as faculty and lecturer in 680.700 One Medicine; 680.701 Principles of Animal Pathology and Genetically Engineered Mice; 680.702 LAM/PATH Integrated Problem Solving; 680.703 Animal Pathology Laboratory; 680.710 Clinical Conference in Laboratory Animal Medicine; 680.711 Comparative Pathology Conference; 680.713 Regulations that Govern Animal Research; 680.714 Systems Pathology of Animals;680.715 Conversations on Research Animal Medicine and Management (CRAMM); 690.707 Experimental Design and Scientific Writing; Toxicological Pathology, Bloomberg School of Public Health, and other courses.